Junior Investigator Award, supported by Industry Supporters and AACAP

-The AACAP Junior Investigator Award, supported by AACAP's Research Initiative, offers an award of up to $30,000 a year for two years for one child and adolescent psychiatry junior faculty (assistant professor level or equivalent).
-The Research Initiative is sponsored by Shire, Inc. The program is intended to facilitate innovative research.
+The AACAP Junior Investigator Award, supported by Industry Supporters and AACAP, offers an award of up to $30,000 a year for two years for one child and adolescent psychiatry junior faculty (assistant professor level or equivalent).
+The program is intended to facilitate innovative research.
 The research may be basic or clinical in nature but must be relevant to our understanding, treatment and prevention of child and adolescent mental health disorders.
-Recipients are required to submit a poster or oral presentation on his or her research for AACAP's 64th Annual Meeting in Washington, DC, October 23 - 28, 2017.
-The award also includes the cost of attending the AACAP Annual Meeting for five days.
+Recipients are required to submit a poster presentation on his or her research for AACAP's 69th Annual Meeting in Toronto, Ontario, Canada, October 17-22, 2022.

 - Applicants must be board eligible or certified in child and adolescent psychiatry.